-ENG101 FIRST-YEAR COMPOSITION
+ENG101 FIRST-YEAR COMPOSITION S - 1⁄2 CR

 Emphasis is placed on rhetoric and composition with a focus on expository writing and understanding writing as a process.
-This course focuses on establishing effective college-level writing strategies through four or more writing projects comprising at least 3.000 words in total.
+This course focuses on establishing effective college-level writing strategies through four or more writing projects comprising at least 3,000 words in total.
+Rio Salado College: 3 credits

-Prerequisites: Appropriate writing placement test score,

-or a grade of C or better in ENG091 or ESL097.
+Prerequisites: Appropriate writing placement test score, or a grade of C or better in ENG091 or ESL097.
+May be substituted for either World or British Literature

-ENG102 SECOND-YEAR COMPOSITION
+ENG102 SECOND-YEAR COMPOSITION S - 1⁄2 CR